Shaolin Temple (1982 film): Series

 Shaolin Temple 3: Martial Arts of Shaolin was released in 1986 and also stars Jet Li in the lead role.
-A remake of the original film, The New Shaolin Temple, released in 2011, stars Andy Lau, Nicholas Tse and Jackie Chan.
+A remake of the original film, Shaolin, released in 2011, stars Andy Lau, Nicholas Tse and Jackie Chan.

 In 2014, a 3D remake was announced to be in development, with director Justin Lin and produced by Beijing Enlight Pictures.

+A 2021 remake of Shaolin Temple titled Rising Shaolin: The Protector, directed by Stanley Tong and starring Wang Baoqiang, uses promotional artwork showing the lead actor emulating Jet Li's pose from the promotional media of the 1982 film.